-Year Five Book Club children meet every Tuesday lunch time and Year Six Book Club children meet every Thursday lunch time.
-While having lunch, children chat to their friends and enjoy hot chocolate and biscuits.
+Year Five Book Club children meet every Thursday lunch time and Year Six Book Club children meet every Friday lunch time.
+While having lunch, children chat to their friends and enjoy lots of informal book talk.
 When lunch is out of the way, children settle down to read some of their chosen book.
 They volunteer to read aloud or simply enjoy the story by following and listening.
 The story is discussed and children make their own reading recommendations.

 Spring Term 2022 Books – Year Five and Year Six Book Club

 Our book club children have chosen The Thief Lord’ as their book for the spring term.
 Goodreads.com describe the book as…’s ‘